Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 • Usually more expensive when sold directly by banks

-Many banks offer life insurance together with the mortgage contract, but these policies are often more expensive and less flexible than independent life insurance policies arranged outside the bank.
+Many bank-linked policies are more expensive and less flexible than independent policies arranged through a broker.

 Life Insurance Requirements for Expats in Spain